Thyroid and your mental health – what’s the link?

 • Angry (30%)

-It’s clear that mental health problems are more common with a thyroid condition, but it’s not all bad news.
-Getting the right treatment can really help.
-Almost half of participants (47%) agreed that their mental health symptoms have improved with thyroid medication or treatment.
-On top of this, leading a healthy lifestyle can really help you manage your symptoms.
-And there are lots of sources of support, from your GP or specialist to support groups.
+Almost half of participants (47%) said that their mental health symptoms had improved with thyroid medication or treatment.
+In addition, leading a healthy lifestyle can help you manage your symptoms.
+There are also many sources of support - from your GP or specialist to support groups.

 How can I tell the difference between a thyroid condition and a mental health condition?